Psychologist Vs. Psychiatrist: When To See Who?

 • Building healthy coping skills

-Some psychologists specialize in a certain area or in working with a certain type of clientele, like art therapy, mindfulness-based therapy, or child psychology, for example.
+Some psychologists specialize in conducting a certain psychotherapeutic modality or in working with a certain type of clientele, like art therapy, mindfulness-based therapy, family therapy, or child psychology, for example.
 Note that psychologists typically aren’t licensed to prescribe medication, except those with certain additional training, education, and licensing in the states of Idaho, Illinois, Iowa, Louisiana, and New Mexico.

 What is a psychiatrist?